olleolleolle/breaker/README.md

 ```

 `Breaker.circuit` returns `Breaker::Circuit` instances which can be
 saved for later.
-There use depends no how persistence works.
+Their use depends on how persistence works.

 ## Persistence